What Are SAT Subject Tests (SAT II)?

 - Spanish with Listening

-First, many colleges, particularly the top colleges in the U.S., actually require that you take at least two SAT IIs.
-Some only strongly recommend it...but when a college strongly recommends something, they essentially require it.
-And some will only look at you if you’ve taken three SAT IIs.
+First, many colleges, particularly the top colleges in the U.S., require that you take at least two SAT Subject Tests.
+Some only strongly recommend it.
+But when a college strongly recommends something, they essentially require it.
+And some will only look at you if you’ve taken three SAT Subject Tests.

 Second, some programs recommend/require it.
 For example, if you’re interested in getting a degree in Engineering, you will likely have to take Chemistry or Physics, along with Mathematics 2.
 If you eventually want to be a doctor, then you really should consider taking Biology M.

 Fourth, some colleges may give you credit for scoring well on particular exams.
-For example, if the college requires that you take a language class, and you score really well on a language SAT II, then you may actually be exempt from this requirement once you enter college.
+For example, if the college requires that you take a language class and you score well on a language SAT II, then you may actually be exempt from this requirement once you enter college.

 So, think ahead.
 Do my prospective colleges require the SAT II?
 Do my majors of interest require this exam?
 Can any of these exams show off my interests and help me stand out?
 When do I need to sit for these exams to make sure they don’t conflict with the SAT?
 How and when should I start preparing?

-Plan it all out so you can demonstrate to the colleges of your choice that you are an interesting individual worthy of acceptance.
-And the SAT II can help you succeed here.
+Plan it all out to demonstrate to the colleges of your choice that you are an interesting individual worthy of acceptance.
+And the SAT Subject Tests can help you succeed here.